Sie sind hier

 In this review we graph the results of four different stem cell therapies for cerebral palsy against each other.
 Specifically we compare the degree of improvement that each therapy has on Gross Motor Function Measure (GMFM) score.

 The purpose of this review is two-fold.
 First, we wish to illustrate that multiple published studies have proven that stem cell therapy significantly improves GMFM scores for cerebral palsy patients.
 Second, we want to start a conversation about the differences between the studies, in hopes that it will inspire researchers to adjust their treatment protocols to converge on methods that are more directly comparable and more effective for patients.
 We do not intend for anyone to interpret this graph as showing one study is “better” than the others, because there are many differences between these studies and no two are directly comparable.

 In this Table we list the four data sets that are graphed with links to their three publications.
 All of these publications are the outcome of clinical trials that conducted controlled studies.
 The cord blood studies were also double-blind.
 All of these publications demonstrated that stem cell therapy produced a statistically significant improvement in GMFM scores for cerebral palsy patients.
-We have provided a supplement that lists 23 parameters of these studies and some other studies by the same research groups in a single excel file available for download.

 Cell Therapy Type

 Yihua An, MD4

 Allogeneic: Cells from a donor, obtained from inventory in a public bank